SanZamoyski/dxf2gcode-pocketMill/README.md

 Original hammertownhead modifications are still used in many places but some are removed, some are modified and "reused".

 There are many things marked as TODO but it generates quite good g-code output.
-This is Alpha version as it does work yet but is buggy!
+This is Alpha version as it does work, but is buggy!